Health Advising

 What should my major be?

 The bottom line is simply this - "Pre-Med," "Pre-Dent" or "Pre-Vet" is not a major - it is a career intention or goal.
 With this in mind, you should consider a major which you enjoy, in which you will perform well and which may serve as a basis for further graduate work or employment should you choose not to apply to medical school or are not admitted to medical school.
-At Xavier we do ask that you at the least declare a natural science minor if you choose a non-science major and have career goals for the medical field.
+At Xavier we do ask that you at the least declare a biomedical sciences minor if you choose a non-science major and have career goals for the medical field.
 This way, it ensures that you will prepare yourself with at least the minimum prerequisite science courses necessary for most medical school admissions.
 Medical school admission committees expect variety in educational programs and Xavier's liberal arts core will allow you to take courses in a wide variety of subject areas, no matter what you decide to declare as a major.
 As a rule, there are minimum requirements for each professional health school, and you must at least meet the minimal requirements in course work for the schools to which you apply.
 It is always a good idea to exceed the minimum requirements since admission to professional health schools is extremely competitive.

 What are the minimal requirements of medical school?